 About Karen

-I am a Permaculture designer and educator.
-Coming from a corporate background in Finance and IT, my life changed after I undertook a Permaculture Design Course in 2011.
+Meet Karen, a passionate Permaculture teacher and designer.
+Transitioning from a corporate career in Finance and IT, my life transformed after completing a Permaculture Design Course in 2011.

 Permaculture CV